Unboxing Tree Ensembles for interpretability: a hierarchical visualization tool and a multivariate optimal re-built tree: Our contribution

 More in detail, based on the target TE, we present a mixed-integer linear programming (MILP) formulation for learning a Multivariate Interpretable RE-built tree with the \emph{same maximum depth $D$} of TE, and that accounts for the information derived from the target TE.

 To this end, we extract knowledge from the target TE and inject information into our tree model.
-In particular: \begin{itemize} \item Following the TE voting procedure, which leads to the prediction, we maximize fidelity to TE.
+In particular: \begin{itemize} \item Following the TE voting procedure, which leads to the prediction, we maximize the fidelity to the TE.
 Namely, we minimize the misclassification of each sample with respect to its predicted class extracted from the ensemble model. \item According to the measures used in the visualization tool, we detect each feature's usage frequency along the forest's trees.
 Through penalization in the objective function, we drive the selection of features based on their frequencies.
-Further, we give our model only a subset of the most frequent features for each tree level.
-In this way, we promote selecting the most representative features of the TE while further inducing the sparsity of the branching hyperplanes.
+Further, we hand to our model only a subset of the most frequent features for each tree level.
+In this way, we promote selecting the most representative features of the TE while further inducing the sparsity of the branching hyperplanes, i.e. sparsity of the features.
 Indeed, sparsity is a core component of interpretability \cite{Rudin2022interpretable}, and having sparser decision rules allows the end user to identify better the key factors influencing the outcome.

 \item {To encourage the partition of the feature space as performed by the TE}, we calculate the proximity of each sample pair in the TE.
 Based on this, we ensure that pairs of samples with proximity greater than a specified threshold are placed in the same final leaf of our tree, i.e., in the same final feature space partition. \end{itemize}